Andrei-Lapusteanu/Ecolibrium/README.md

 # Ecolibrium
 ## Description

- Ecosystem simultator - Very early build, work in progress A more detailed description will soon be added
+ - Ecosystem simultator - Very early build, work in progress
+ - A more detailed description will soon be added
+ - Developed in **Unity 2019.3.0f5**

  ## Notice
 **If you want to disable the debug lines** (used in order to render what an animal "sees" - its surroundings and current path) you can do so by clicking the **Gizmos** button in the top right-corner of the *Scene* or *Game* tabs in Unity